DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-11-21-interruption-module.md

 > "I really like this, that it gives you the option to go back and improve your PS.
 I really feel that you are being supported by the Department for Education" - research participant 4

-> "Most things I have applied for e.g. Uni applications, don't give guidance.
+> "Most things I have applied for e.g. Uni applications, don’t give guidance.
 It feels like they care, and they want you to do well and hopefully become a successful candidate from it." - research participant 3

 ## Further considerations